Trying to narrow down a list of the NFL's 10 greatest kickers of all-time is not an easy task. Perhaps even more difficult is ranking them.

 Super Bowl XLIX, LI, LII champion (Patriots)

-Gostkowski was released by the Patriots in March, after compiling career stats that rank among the best all time.
+Gostkowski found a new home with the Tennessee Titans in 2020, but he'll always be remembered along with Adam Vinatieri as one of the greatest Patriot kickers of all time.
 He still holds the NFL record for most consecutive PATs made with 523.

 5. Adam Vinatieri